genhernandez/ProjectDragon/README.md

 * To check what version you have, you can type "rails -v" or "ruby -v" in terminal

 * If you'd like to run the project from your local server here are deployment instructions using Ruby on Rails!:

+* If you don't have Rails installed already, in the command line, run "gem install rails"

 * Clone from https://github.com/genhernandez/TaskDragon.git